Queen's Birthday Honours 2017

 Posted on 19/06/2017

-Professor Graham Thornicroft has received a Knighthood for services to Mental Health.
-Professor of Community Psychiatry in the Health Service and Population Research Department at the Institute of Psychiatry, Psychology & Neuroscience, Professor Thornicroft is a Consultant Psychiatrist in a community mental health team in Lambeth for the South London and Maudsley NHS Foundation Trust.
+Professor of Community Psychiatry in the Health Service and Population Research Department at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), Professor Sir Graham is a Consultant Psychiatrist in a community mental health team in Lambeth for the South London and Maudsley NHS Foundation Trust.
 He has made significant contributions to the development of mental health policy in England, including Chairing the External Reference Group for the National Service Framework for Mental Health, the national mental health plan for England for 1999-2009.

-Professor Thronicroft also chaired the World Health Organisation Guideline Development Group for the Mental Health Gap Action Programme Intervention Guide, a practical support for primary care staff in low income settings to help treat people with mental health problems, now used in over 90 countries worldwide.
-Professor Thornicroft specialises in ways to reduce the stigma and discrimination associated with mental illness - he has led the evaluation of Time to Change, the national programme to reduce mental health stigma in England.
+He also chaired the World Health Organisation Guideline Development Group for the Mental Health Gap Action Programme Intervention Guide, a practical support for primary care staff in low income settings to help treat people with mental health problems, now used in over 90 countries worldwide.
+Professor Sir Graham specialises in ways to reduce the stigma and discrimination associated with mental illness - he has led the evaluation of Time to Change, the national programme to reduce mental health stigma in England.

 Lieutenant Colonel Norman Jones, Military Senior Lecturer in King’s Centre for Military Health Research at the IoPPN, was also recognised with an MBE in the Military Division of the Queen’s Birthday Honours.